TheodorosPanagiotakopoulos/theodorosPanagiotakopoulos/README.md

 I am a PhD Candidate pursuing my PhD in Computational Material Science at the University of Central Florida, specializing in developing Machine Learning algorithms for nanotechnology and material design.

-I worked at ASML Silicon Valley as a Modeling Product Engineer Intern, where I developed computational methods for photomask optimization and optimized simulation processes for pre-silicon fabrication to enhance efficiency.
+I worked at **ASML Silicon Valley** as a **Modeling Product Engineer Intern**, where I developed computational methods for photomask optimization and optimized simulation processes for pre-silicon fabrication to enhance efficiency.

 My PhD research focuses on developing  Deep Learning Clasifiers, Neural Networks, for molecular dynamics and kinetic Monte Carlo simulations, enhancing simulations for semiconductor fabrication processes and epitaxial metal growth on semiconductors.